Blog

 • Changes in heartbeat

-• Bone disease (This can be bone fractures, bone pain, or osteopenia.)
+• Bone disease (this can be bone fractures, bone pain, or osteopenia.)

-• Liver disease
+• Liver damage

 • Hypoglycemia or hyperglycemia